paulmccann140689/To-Do-List-React/README.md

-# To compile, follow these instructions:
+# To compile and build the application, please follow the instructions below:

-install npm node modules by running the following command: npm install
+Install npm node modules by running the following command: npm install

-install react router dom version 5 by running the following command: npm install react-router-dom@5
+Install react router dom version 5 by running the following command: npm install react-router-dom@5

-initialise json server by running the following command: npx json-server --watch src\data\db.json --port 8000
+Initialise json server by running the following command: npx json-server --watch src\data\db.json --port 8000

-compile and build the app by running the following command: npm start
+Compile and build the app by running the following command: npm start

 # Getting Started with Create React App